ibm-cloud-docs/vpc/block_storage_is_profiles.md

 # Block storage profiles
 {: #block-storage-profiles}

 When you provision {{site.data.keyword.block_storage_is_short}} secondary volumes by using the {{site.data.keyword.cloud_notm}} console, CLI, or API, you specify an IOPS profile that best meets your storage requirements.
 Profiles are available as three predefined IOPS tiers or as custom IOPS.
 IOPS tiers provide reliable IOPS/GB performance for volumes up to 2 TB capacity.
 You can also specify a custom IOPS profile and define volume capacity and IOPS within a range.
 {:shortdesc}

 Data volumes are also available with capacities greater than 2000 GB.
 This is a beta feature that is available for evaluation and testing purposes.
 See [Expanded capacity IOPs tiers (Beta)](#tiers-beta) for more information.
 {:beta}

+All profiles are backed by solid-state drives (SSDs).

 ## IOPs tiers
 {: #tiers}